 MSF just visited Silmo in Paris, the largest and funkiest optical trade show on the planet.
 This is where the worlds of eyewear and fashion blur and we were delighted to see that the press room was occupied by as many fashion journos as trade mags.
 1200 exhibitors articulate their view of the future of optics from Armani to Zegna, from Anne et Valentin to Zeiss.

 This coming of age has been a little painful.
 When optical giants Luxottica bought Rayban twenty years ago, they spent a fortune making glasses ‘cool’.
 “Geek chic”, “spexy mofo”, slipped into our vocabulary and all of a sudden all the young dudes were wearing frames, whether they needed them or not.
 In the cafes of Shoreditch, Edwardian style embraced tortoiseshell, crystal and black NHS shapes.

 Warby Parker appeared on the scene driving prices down with their online-only mantra (they currently have 64 bricks and mortar stores across the US).
 Specsavers blossomed with its price driven retail and superb advertising campaigns.
-Given how expensive it can be to buy glasses, it comes as no surprise that ‘value’ retailers have had such an impact…but you get what you pay for.
+Given how expensive it can be to buy prescription safety glasses, it comes as no surprise that ‘value’ retailers have had such an impact…but you get what you pay for.